-As Peoria personal injury attorneys, the team at Rosenfeld Injury Lawyers appreciates what its like to be injured when another person or company is negligent.
+As Peoria personal injury attorneys, the team at Rosenfeld Injury Lawyers LLC appreciates what its like to be injured when another person or company is negligent.
 Our accident attorneys represent men, women and children with injuries related to accidents and injuries involving:

 - Work injuries